sishenhei7/ym-drawer/README.md

   <img src="https://img.shields.io/github/license/mashape/apistatus.svg" alt="LICENSE">
 </a>

-`ym-drawer` is used to build mobile navbar or other commponents。
+`ym-drawer` can be used to do these fancy things:

+- build mobile navbar
+- build mobile ui components with PC ui libraries like element-ui
+- become a container to show various data

 Largely refered to [muse-ui](https://github.com/museui/muse-ui)。